 Search engines, particularly Google, continue to be a cornerstone in the daily use of nearly every Internet user.
 Need to know something?
 Just “google it”!

 Google dominates search, with a market share of 85 percent on desktop.
 Mobile is a landscape in and of itself, and a growing one at that – since 2019, more than half of all web traffic in the world comes from mobile users.
 In the US alone, Google enjoys a 89 percent share of the mobile search market.

 But the way into Google’s heart has changed over the years.
-It used to be that there were “white-hat” and “black-hat” methods for worming one’s way to the top search results for any given target query.
+There used to be “white-hat” and “black-hat” methods for worming one’s way to the top search results for any given target query.
 But Google continues to update the way search works on a daily basis, to the point where there are well over a thousand annual changes made to Google’s search algorithm in any given year.

 While we might not know the exact inner workings of how algorithms like Bing and Google work, we do have a very good idea.
 To that end, SEO remains central to good digital marketing.
 Want to draw in more traffic?
 Then improve your search rankings and draw in the crowd that your data tells you is most likely to buy into your product or service!

 To that end, keyword research is also becoming more and more important.
-Rather than just try to rank for industry-relevant search terms, it’s important to invest your money in keywords that your most important customers are more likely to use.
+Rather than just try to rank for industry-relevant search terms, investing your money in keywords that your most important customers are more likely to use is important.